PostHog/old-charts/posthog/README.md

 By default, PostgreSQL is installed as part of the chart.
 To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
 The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.

 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.

+## Redis

+By default, Redis is installed as part of the chart.
+To use an external Redis server/cluster set `redis.enabled` to `false` and then set `redis.host`.
+If your redis cluster uses password define it with `redis.password`, otherwise just omit it.
+Check the table above for more configuration options.

+To avoid issues when upgrading this chart, provide `redis.password` for subsequent upgrades.
+Otherwise the redis pods will get recreated on every update, potentially incurring some downtime.

 ## Ingress